ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 module.exports = nconf;
 {% endhighlight %}

-All the settings will be stored in `config.json` at project's root.
+All the settings will be stored in `config.json` at the project's root.

 {% highlight json %}
 {